yamagen/plotting-poetry-2025/slide.md

 - Analyze how poetic thought is transfigured
 - Uncover underlying rules (overt and covert)
 - Explore the implications of compression
-- Simulate the transformation process
+- Simulate the transformation process:

 ---